-Due to independent algorithm developments, different physical approaches and assumptions, different pre- and post-processing filters, and due to the different instruments, we expect relatively independent bias patterns.
-This is supported by Figure 5 and Figure 6, which show (uncorrelated) obvious outliers in various regions, i.e., it seems unlikely that all algorithms produce the same bias within one grid box.
+obvious outliers in various regions, i.e., it seems unlikely that all algorithms produce the same bias within one grid box.
 This implies that similar averages within one grid box can give us more confidence in the individual retrievals within this grid box.
-On the other way around, large interalgorithm spreads indicate regions with more difficult and uncertain retrieval conditions.
+On the other hand, large inter-algorithm spreads indicate regions with more difficult and uncertain retrieval conditions.
 Therefore, we interpret the ensemble spread, i.e., the standard deviation, as uncertainty due to regional retrieval biases.
-An example is given in Figure 7 showing larger inter-algorithm spreads for XCO2 and XCH4 in the tropics and in East Asia (always remote from TCCON sites).
+An example is given in Figure 7 showing larger inter-algorithm spreads for XCO2 and XCH4 in the tropics and in East Asia (mostly remote from TCCON sites).
 This pattern is temporally more or less stable, i.e., similar also in other months.

-Figure 5: Monthly gridded XCO2 averages and inter-algorithm spread at the example of September 2009 for EMMA v3.1 CO2.
+Figure 5: Monthly gridded XCO2 averages and inter-algorithm spread at the example of April 2015 for EMMA v4.1 CO2.